Work Activities

 Conservation Crew - Land Use

-The Putney School campus sits atop 600 acres on a beautiful hillside in Vermont.
-Our campus is and has been used for many purposes since its founding as a farm school and care has to be taken to give back as much as we take from the land.
-A part of living in community on the land involves stewardship as stated in one of Putney’s Fundamental Beliefs: To steward and protect the land, to seek ways to live on the earth that are healthy for all beings, and to shape our community as a model of sustainable living.
-This activity will give students the opportunity to get to know our beautiful campus in a more intimate way as we work to remove invasive species, maintain trails, cultivate student gardens (pollinator garden, edible forest garden, herb garden, and KDU roof garden), and work on monitoring long-term ecological studies in our woodland campus.
-We will often collaborate with a professional forester as we work to conserve our land in a way that meets everyone's needs.
-GIS (Geographic Information Systems) mapping work will also be a part of this afternoon as we continue to add to the electronic data of our campus.
+The Putney School campus sits atop 600 acres on a beautiful hillside in Southern Vermont.
+Our campus has been used for many purposes since its founding as a farm school, and it is important for us to give back as much as we take from the land.
+Land stewardship is an essential part of living in a rural community, as stated in one of our Fundamental Beliefs: To steward and protect the land, to seek ways to live on the earth that are healthy for all beings, and to shape our community as a model of sustainable living.
+The conservation crew activity allows students to get to know our beautiful campus in a more intimate way as we work together to remove invasive species, maintain trails, cultivate gardens (pollinator garden, edible forest garden, herb garden, and KDU roof garden), and work on monitoring long-term ecological studies in our woodlands.
+We often collaborate with a professional forester in this activity as we work to conserve our land in a way that meets everyone's needs.
+GIS (Geographic Information Systems) mapping work is also a part of this activity as we continue to add to the electronic data of our campus.

 Carpentry